pierreablin/picard/doc/index.rst

 	$ python -c 'import lbfgsica'

-and it should not give any error messages.
+and it should not give any error message.

 Quickstart
 ----------